Tennessee House of Representatives: Leadership of the 114th General Assembly

-Members as of 2023
+Members as of 2025

-House Committees
+House committees

 Committees, subcommittees, and their leadership for the 112th General Assembly are as follows:

+Expulsion of members

+The Tennessee House of Representatives requires a two-thirds majority of the total membership to expel another representative.
+Since the Civil War, ten representatives have been expelled.
+Six representatives were expelled in 1866 for attempting to prevent passage of the 14th Amendment, which granted citizenship to former slaves.
+In 1980, Republican representative Robert Fisher was expelled for bribery.
+Republican representative Jeremy Durham was expelled in 2016 for sexual misconduct.
+Representatives Justin Jones and Justin J. Pearson were expelled in 2023 for violating decorum rules by leading a gun control protest on the House floor during a legislative session.
+Both Jones and Pearson were later reinstated.
+Representative Gloria Johnson also participated in the demonstration, but avoided expulsion by one vote.

 Education level among members

 Among Republicans, around 30% of all members hold no degree beyond high school completion, less than 20% hold a Master's or other post baccalaureate degree, and less than 10% have a law degree.
 Among Democrats, of whom there are a substantially lower number, 15% hold no degree beyond high school, around 30% hold a Master's or other post baccalaureate degree, and 25% have a law degree.

 Diversity among Representatives

-November 2020 saw the election of first openly LGBT+ people ever to hold seats in Tennessee's state house of representatives, Democrat Torrey Harris and Republican Eddie Mannis.
-Before November 3, 2020, Tennessee was one of just five states in the nation (others being Alaska, Delaware, Louisiana and Mississippi) to have never elected an out LGBT+ person to its state legislature.
+November 2020 saw the election of first openly LGBT people ever to hold seats in Tennessee's state house of representatives, Democrat Torrey Harris and Republican Eddie Mannis.
+Before November 3, 2020, Tennessee was one of just five states in the nation (others being Alaska, Delaware, Louisiana and Mississippi) to have never elected an out LGBT person to its state legislature.
+Eddie Mannis did not seek reelection after a single term, citing bullying by the Republican caucus.

 Of its 99 members, twenty-one were women in 2020.
 Representatives Harold Love and Raumesh Akbari hold leadership roles in the National Black Caucus of State Legislators, in which eight Tennessee state lawmakers are members.
 Akbari is also a State Director with Women in Government, as is Brenda Gilmore.